morgenman/Computer-Science/Theory of Computation/Chomsky Normal Form.md

 Where a is any terminal and A B & C are any variable also, s->e is permitted where s is the start variable

-# Four steps to converting:
+# Four Steps to Converting:
 1. Add a new start variable $S_0$ and a new rule $S_0 \rightarrow S$ where S is the original start variable This guarantees that the start variable is not on RHS